gkw0010/EISOST-Sim2Real-Dataset-Release/README.md

 To alleviate the rapid degradation of segmentation performance due to large differences between datasets, we introduce our domain adaption segmentation in two aspects.
 The first is IoU-Ranking Blend which is a compelling dataset blending strategy used for the Sim-to-Real training.
 Another mothod is image style-transfer.
 It is used to further reduce the differences between the source domain and the target domain through image style.
 We integrate the above two methods and propose IRB-AF that aligns the image distributions of different datasets in terms of content and style.

+The details of IRB-AF will be presented in our work **Domain Adaptive Sim-to-Real Segmentation of Oropharyngeal Organs**(under review).

+The source code for our baseline model comes from [Transfer Learning Library](https://github.com/thuml/Transfer-Learning-Library)
+The source code for image style-transfer comes from [ArtFlow](https://github.com/pkuanjie/ArtFlow) A simple implementation of image style-transfer is included in this repository.

  # Attention
 EISOST dataset is free for research purpose only.
 For any questions about the dataset, please contact: gkwang@link.cuhk.edu.hk.